rcodesmith/inquiry_based_learner_llm/README.md

 PYTHONPATH=$(pwd)/src:$PYTHONPATH jupyter notebook
 ```

-4. Open the `notebooks/claude_interaction.ipynb` file and start interacting with Claude!
+4. Open one of the notebooks listed under the Workbooks section below, and start running them!

+If you're using Vscode, it has a really good [Jupyter notebook mode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 ## Project Structure